bhardwajRahul/CubeGate/README.md

 pnpm dlx prisma migrate dev
 ```

-and run the frontend with:
+and run the web app with:

 ```
 pnpm dev